MaksJS/express-simple-mvc/README.md

 ## How it works

-Create your express application as usual and use the "simple_mvc" function
+Create your express application as usual and use the "simple_mvc" function and pass the path to the controllers, models and routes directories.

 ```coffeescript
 express      = require 'express'